 Cookie butter love

-Penotti is more widely available here in Canada but our favourite brand is Speculoos from Trader Joe’s.
-We love it so much that it’s one of the things we
+Penotti and Biscoff are more widely available here in Canada but our favourite brand is Speculoos from Trader Joe’s.
+We love it so much it’s one of the things we

-hoard keep a zombie apocalypse stockpile of buy a lot of when we’re across the border.
+hoard keep a zombie apocalypse stockpile of buy a lot of when we cross the border.

 We typically eat it with pancakes and waffles (eating it directly from the jar with a spoon is a given).
 Red eats it with a banana.
 I’ve used it as filling and frosting for cupcakes a few times.
 So I thought it would most likely work really well incorporated in a brownie or a cheesecake too.